mika-littor/CGM-in-Mice-Analysis/README.md

-# Mice CGM Analysis: Danny Ben-Zvi's Lab
+# Simple Continuous Glucose Monitoring in Freely Moving Mice

+Doron Kleiman, Mika Littor, Mahmoud Nawas, Rachel Ben-Haroush Schyr, Danny Ben-Zvi

+## Introduction
 Welcome to the homepage of the CGM analysis code!

-The folder contains 5 code files written in Python 3, that produce plots out of data recorded from mice using CGM.
+This folder contains 5 code files written in Python 3, that produce plots out of data recorded from mice using CGM.

 You can reach us at [Ben-Zvi Lab](https://www.benzvilab.com/).